imsteev/grailer/README.md

 There are three files to be aware of:

   - `index.js` is responsible for the browser automation and scraping.
-At the end of the job, it will write the item feed's html to a file.
+At the end of the job, it will write the item feed's html to a file (`./feed.html` by default).
-  - `parse.py` parses and extracts the following fields for each field item and saves those results in CSV format:
+  - `parse.py` parses and extracts the following fields for each field item and saves those results in CSV format (`./feed.csv` by default):
       - __price, original price, age, bumped age, listing title, designer, size__
   - `designers.py` is my attempt at doing some analysis with the CSV generated from the scrape & parse flow.
 Dive into the source code of that file to see what methods may fit your needs.
 An example output of the `summary` method looks like this:
 ```